psevestre/openid-fapi/Financial_API_Grant_Management.md

 `grant_id` is issued by the authorization server for each established grant between a client and a user.
 This should prevent correlation between different clients.

-`grant_id` MUST NOT derived from PII that can make possible to identify the user.
+`grant_id` MUST NOT be derived from PII that can make possible to identify the user.

 `grant_id` potentially could be shared by different client_id belonging to the same entity.